-Table 3.
+Table 2.
 Settings of the ABE runs.
-An \mathbf{X} indicates that the corresponding technique is used.
-ABQE is for annotation-based query expansion and ABDE is for annotation-based document expansion.
+An X indicates that the corresponding technique is used.
+ABQE is for annotation-based query expansion and ABDE is for annotationbased document expansion.
 The ranking position is shown.
 Diff. is the accuracy we gain-loss with respect of using only the methods of column 2 without ABE.
 The last column show the percentage of improvement with respect to the TBIR baseline.

-ID Methods ABQE ABDE Ranking Diff. without ABE Improvement (%)
+ID Methods ABQE ABDE Rank Diff.
+Imp. (%)

-1 Baseline,IMFB X - 57 -0.0061 38.9
+1 Baseline, IMFB Х - 57 -0.006 38.9

-2 Baseline,IMFB X X 58 -0.0061 38.9
+2 Baseline, IMFB X $\mathbf{X}$ 58 -0.006 38.9

-3 NQE,LF, X X 84 -0.0011 22
+3 NQE,LF, X $\mathbf{X}$ 84 -0.001 22

-4 NQE,Baseline X X 133 -0.0011 11.7
+4 NQE,Baseline X $\mathbf{X}$ 133 -0.001 11.7

-5 NQE,LF X - 389 -0.0927 -44.1
+5 NQE,LF X - 389 -0.092 -44.1

-6 Baseline X X 447 -0.1115 -79.5
+6 Baseline х х 447 -0.111 -79.5

-Results with ABE are mixed.
-The two top ranked runs with ABE correspond to entries that used ABE+IMFB.
-One should note that with ABE we have an insignificant loss of accuracy.
-In consequence, the favorable result is due to the IMFB performance instead of the ABE technique.
-The third ABE ranked run used ABE of documents and queries with NQE+LF which obtained a slightly lower MAP than NQE+LF without ABE.
+lower MAP than NQE+LF without ABE.
 Therefore no gain can be attributed to the ABE technique.
 The other ABE runs were ranked low.
 We should emphasize that this was our very first effort towards developing annotation based methods for improving image retrieval.
 Several issues should be addressed first in order to evaluate the added value of ABE, these are: using better segmentation tools, creating a large and balanced training set of annotated regions, defining a better suited vocabulary for annotation and trying other AIA methods instead of knn.